CortexDev-Official/Make-Windows-Better/README.md

 # Make-Windows-Better
-Windows, but better. it's "Make My Windows Better" "MWB" Curated by CortexDev-Official 🚀 Make My Windows Better (MWB)Official Utility by CortexDev-OfficialWindows, redefined.
-Optimized for privacy, speed, and clean workflows.📜 Project Continuity & Vision[!NOTE]This project is the official successor to my previous system optimization scripts.
-MWB is now the central home for all Windows enhancement tools developed by CortexDev.MWB is not just a tool; it's the bridge between a fresh, bloated Windows installation and a fully optimized powerhouse.
-We aim to centralize everything from package management to deep system repairs into one "Cyber-Glass" dashboard.🛡️ Security & VirusTotal Notice[!IMPORTANT]Some antivirus engines (including VirusTotal) may flag the MWB_CortexDev.exe file.
-These are 100% FALSE POSITIVES.The Logic: MWB is written in Python and converted to EXE via PyInstaller.
-This process creates a self-extracting archive that many AI-based scanners flag because they cannot inspect the package.Administrative Rights: Since MWB modifies power plans and installs software, it requires "Admin" rights.
-Scanners like McAfee or SecureAge automatically label this behavior as "Suspicious" without looking at the actual code.Verification: This project is Open Source.
-You are invited to review main.py yourself or run the script using Python directly if you have any concerns.🛠️ The MWB Core ToolsetI have integrated these features into the dashboard based on resource footprint and reliability.CategoryFunctionalityWhy it makes the cutPackage Management100+ App HubUses Microsoft Winget to batch install Browsers, Dev Tools, and Media apps without manual installers.System RepairIntegrity SuiteOne-click SFC and DISM repairs to fix corrupted Windows system files instantly.PerformanceGaming ModeUnlocks the hidden Ultimate Performance Power Plan and reduces background latency for gamers.NetworkDNS & IP FlushInstantly resets your network stack and clears DNS lag for a smoother browsing experience.StorageDeep CleaningTargets hidden system junk and temporary files that the standard "Disk Cleanup" misses.📥 Installation & Usage[!TIP]Always run the application as Administrator to ensure all optimization scripts can execute correctly.Download the latest release from the [Releases] tab.Launch MWB_CortexDev.exe.Navigate through the Sidebar to optimize your system.🤝 Community & FeedbackIf you encounter any issues, such as a TclError or UI glitches, please open an Issue on this repository.
-Your feedback helps make MWB better for everyone.👨‍💻 MaintainerCortexDev-Official (Aboodi)Licensed under MIT"Making Windows usable, one script at a time."
+Windows, but better. it's "Make My Windows Better" "MWB" Curated by CortexDev-Official 🚀 Make My Windows Better (MWB)

+Curated by CortexDev-Official Windows, redefined.
+Optimized for privacy, speed, and clean workflows.
+📜 Project Legacy & Continuity

+    [!NOTE] This project is the official successor to my previous system optimization scripts.
+MWB is now the central home for all Windows enhancement tools developed by CortexDev.
+This is the only active and verified home for MWB.

+🛡️ Privacy & Security (False Positives)

+    [!TIP] Modern antivirus engines often flag Python-based executables.
+This project is Open Source to ensure 100% transparency.

+    [VirusTotal Notice] 🛡️

+        The Logic: If you see detections like Wacatac.B!ml, they are False Positives.
+Since the app is packaged with PyInstaller and isn't digitally signed, AI scanners flag it.
+Check the source code to verify.

+    [Admin Rights] 🔒

+        The Logic: MWB requires Administrator privileges to modify power plans, flush DNS, and install software via Winget.
+This is necessary for the tools to function correctly.

+🛠️ The MWB Toolset (Technical Selection)

+I have handpicked these built-in features based on resource footprint, reliability, and functionality.
+Category	Tool	Why it makes the cut
+Package Management	100+ App Hub	A curated GUI for Winget.
+Batch installs browsers, dev tools, and games without manual installers.
+System Repair	Integrity Suite	Uses SFC and DISM to repair corrupted system files and restore Windows health instantly.
+Performance	Gaming Mode	Activates the Ultimate Performance power plan and reduces background latency for heavy tasks.
+Network	Network Flush	Clears DNS cache and resets the network stack to fix connectivity lag and latency issues.
+Maintenance	Deep Cleaner	Targets system junk, temporary files, and app cache that standard tools often miss.
+🛡️ Official Notice

+    [!IMPORTANT] This is the official repository for the MWB project.
+Any other mirrors are unofficial.
+If you find bugs, please report them in the "Issues" tab.

+👨‍💻 Maintainer

+CortexDev-Official (Aboodi)